nilish/Instagram-Popular-Images/README.md

 An application to get popular images in Instagram

 How many hours did it take to complete?
-It took me 5/6 hours to complete the project.
+It took 6 hours to complete the project.

 Completed required stories are - Graphic, Caption, Username Completed optional stories are - like count, user profile image